-- 1) Goods and services may only be procured by way of - a) petty cash purchases in terms of Council's Petty Cash Policy for procurement transactions with a value up to R2 000 (Incl.
-VAT); - b) one written or verbal quotation for procurement transactions with a value up to R2 000 (Incl.
-VAT); - c) three written quotations for procurement transactions with a value over R2 000 (Incl.
-VAT) up to R10 000 (Incl.
-VAT) ; - d) formal written price quotations for procurement transactions valued over R10 000 (Incl.
-VAT) up to R200 000 (Incl.
-VAT) ; and - e) a competitive bidding process for - - (i) procurement transactions with a value above R200 000 (Incl.
-VAT); and - (ii) the procurement of long term contracts. - 2) The Accounting Officer may, in writing - a) lower, but not increase, the different threshold values specified in sub-clause (1); or b) direct that -

-- (i) written or verbal quotations be obtained for any specific procurement of a transaction value lower than R2 000 (Incl.
-VAT); - (ii) formal written price quotations be obtained for any specific procurement of a transaction value lower than R30 000 (Incl.
-VAT); or - (iii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R200 000 (Incl.
-VAT). - 3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
+- 1) Goods and services may only be procured by way of - - a) petty cash purchases in terms of Council's Petty Cash Policy for procurement transactions with a value up to R2 000 (Incl.
+VAT); - b) formal written price quotations for procurement of a transaction value over R2000 up to R300 000 (VAT included), - a competitive bidding process for procurement above a transaction value of R300 000 (VAT included), - 2) The Accounting Officer may, in writing - a) lower, but not increase, the different threshold values specified in sub-clause (1); or - b) direct that - - (i) formal written price quotations be obtained for any specific procurement of a transaction value lower than R30 000 (Incl.
+VAT); or - (ii) a competitive bidding process be followed for any specific procurement of a transaction value lower than the competitive bidding thresholds specified in sub regulation (1)(c)(i) to (iii)." - 3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
 When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction.